Brightify/Fetcher/README.md

 }
 ```

-`ErrorHandler` tells `Fetcher` what to do if `Response.result` is failure.
+`ErrorHandler` tells `Fetcher` what to do if `Response.result` is a failure.
 It can be set in its `init` with parameter named `errorHandler`.
-Default one is `NoErrorHandler`.
+The default one is a `NoErrorHandler`.

-When resolving error `Fetcher` first calls `canResolveError`.
-If it returns `false`, then there is no change in behavior and callback is called with unchanged `Response`.
-If `true`, then `resolveError` is called instead of the callback.
+When resolving error, `Fetcher` first calls `canResolveError`.
+If it returns `false`, there is no change in behavior and callback is called with unchanged `Response`.
+If `true`, `resolveError` is called instead of the callback.
 However the callback is passed as a closure, which you can call with the modified `Response`.

 #### BaseStatusCodeErrorHandler

-`BaseStatusCodeErrorHandler` is "abstract" class for implementations that resolves errors based on the status code of the response.
+`BaseStatusCodeErrorHandler` is an "abstract" class for implementations that resolves errors based on the status code of the response.
 It has similar `init` to `StatusCodeResponseVerifier`. `canResolveError` returns `true` if the status code is one of the codes from `init`.

 #### CompositeErrorHandler